 What doing nothing looks like

 It literally means doing nothing.
-Turning off technology and sitting alone in silence for a bit, allowing you to tune out worries, fears and responsibilities for a few minutes.
+Turning off technology and sitting alone in silence for a bit allows you to tune out worries, fears, and responsibilities for a few minutes.
 This is often referenced as “mindfulness,” but many other countries have their own names for the act of doing nothing.

 The Dutch, for example, call it niksen.
-Niksen is defined as not doing the things you should be doing and instead doing very little of anything.
+Niksen is defined as not doing what you should be doing and doing very little of anything.
 While this sounds somewhat negative, it’s not.
 It’s simply making a conscious effort to expend less energy.

-In Italy, this same phenomenon is known as dolce far niente, translated as “the sweetness of doing nothing.”
-Sweden calls it lagom, which essentially means “not too little, not too much, just right.”
+This phenomenon is known as dolce far niente in Italy, translated as “the sweetness of doing nothing.”
+Sweden calls it lagom, meaning “not too little, not too much, just right.”

-While it can be tempting to move from one activity to the next, your health benefits when you simply pause and reset from what’s going on around you.
+While moving from one activity to the next can be tempting, your health benefits when you simply pause and reset from what’s happening around you.

-It can be difficult to turn everything off (and take a break from family members in your home), so don’t think that you need to devote an hour or even 30 minutes of your time to doing nothing.
+It can be difficult to turn everything off (and take a break from family members at home), so don’t think you need to devote an hour or 30 minutes to doing nothing.
 Even five minutes at a time will do wonders.

 How your health benefits